microsoft/BotFramework-WebChat/samples/minimal-bundle/README.md

 - Type `markdown`: you should see the raw text, instead of rendered Markdown
 - Type `card weather`: you should see an error stating Adaptive Cards renderer is not found
-- Type `hello` as a greeting: you should be able to type to the bot and receive a response in plain text
+- Type `hello`: you should be able to type to the bot and receive a response in plain text

 # Code
 > Jump to [completed code](#completed-code) to see the end-result `index.html`.

 ## Getting started
 ### Goals of this bot

 This code features the minimal scripting the bot needs to host Web Chat with minimum dependencies and functionality.

 The `index.html` page has two main goals.